Frequently Asked Questions

 How many positions are available on the training grant?

-Three predoctoral positions and two postdoctoral positions are supported by this training grant.
-Each individual may be funded up to a total of three years.
-After two years of support, trainees wishing to continue for a third year must reapply for the position.
+Four predoctoral positions are supported by this training grant.
+Typically, each individual is supported for two years, but trainees wishing to continue for a third year can reapply for the position.

 Who is eligible to apply for a position on the training grant?